pchiorean/Indentz/docs/README.md

 ---

 ### **QR**
 Adds a QR code on the bottom left corner of each page, or saves it in a separate file.
-It has two operating modes, manually or batch:
+It has two operating modes:

 * **Manually:** It prompts for the QR text and adds the code on the page (or in a separate file).